steve-ad-s/crypto-dictionary/candlesticks/BullishEngulfingPattern.md

 ![[Figure 3.24 - Bullish Engulfing Pattern.png]]

-The Bullish Engulfing pattern is a two-candle bullish reversal pattern.
-It signals a potential reversal of a downtrend and a shift in momentum from sellers to buyers.
+The Bullish Engulfing Pattern is a powerful two-candle bullish reversal pattern that occurs at the bottom of a downtrend.

+## Relevance & Type

+- **Relevance:** Major
+- **Type:** Double-Candle Bullish Reversal

 ## Logical Behavior